tesselslate/lsp-project.nvim/README.md

     scan_depth = 1,
 })
 ```

-> **Note:** If enabled, the cache will not refresh until you either restart
-Neovim or run the `LsprojInvalCache` command.
-The new project settings will
-take effect when you open new files.

 When setting up your language servers, you must wrap your `on_init` function
 with `lsp-project`.
 Here is a short example you can follow if you are using